 The event takes place in a swimming pool.
-The water may be up to 5.5 meters (m) deep.
-A mock-up of Mystery Reef will be on the bottom of the pool; a launch station area called the control shack will be just above the mock-up.
+The water may be up to 5 meters (m) deep, but most likely will be no more than 2.5m of depth.
+A mock-up of Mystery Reef will be on the bottom of the pool; a launching station area called the control shack will be just above the mock-up.
 Here teams will set up to fly their ROV into the mock-up and perform the mission tasks.
 (See Control Shack below.)